ssvlabs/ssv-dkg/README.md

 In order to successfully participate in DKG ceremonies initiated by stakers, you will need to possess and/or provide this information:

 * **operator ID** - the ID of the operator you want to receive keyshares created with DKG
-* **operator RSA public key** - the public key of the operator you want to receive keyshares created with DKG
 * **machine endpoint** - the endpoint (protocol:ip:port) of the machine where you intend to execute the `ssv-dkg` tool (if you have a domain name, instead of an `ip` that works as well)
 * **encrypted operator RSA private key** - this is a password-encrypted file, containing the operator's private key (follow [this guide to generate an encrypted private key file](https://docs.ssv.network/operator-user-guides/operator-node/installation#generate-operator-keys-encrypted) or [this migration guide to encrypt existing keys](https://docs.ssv.network/operator-user-guides/operator-node/installation#how-do-i-migrate-raw-deprecated-operator-keys))